zakiewicz/devops-challenge-pawel/NOTES.md

 - In nginx `default.conf` use corresponding IP addresses for `proxy_pass` targets.
 Above solution is not optimal, as it requires hard coded addresses in compose file and matching nginx config.

-Alternatively, all addresses could be to use variables in compose and for nginx create template config and entrypoint script that would generate config from template using `envsubst`.
+Alternatively, all addresses could be passed as variables to compose, while for nginx template config could be created and entrypoint script that would generate config from template using `envsubst` using container env variables set by compose.

 <br>